Kagamma/tparted/README.md

 TUI frontend for `parted`, an utility for creating, reorganizing, and deleting (for now) GPT disk partitions, based on Free Vision application framework.

-The app is currently in beta state, thus critical bugs can occur at any times.
+The app is currently in beta state, thus critical bugs can occur at anytime.

 Supported filesystems: